Holbrook, New York: History

 The area was part of the 51,000 acre Islip Grange estate, acquired in 1697 by William Nicoll (son of Matthias Nicoll, who was the sixth mayor of New York City).
 It was largely a rural area until Alexander McCotter acquired 5,000 acres in the area in 1848 (after the Long Island Rail Road reached it in 1844) and platted the community.
 The oldest still standing building from this period is St. John's Lutheran Church, which was built in 1863.
 In 1875, the Nevins and Griswold cigar factory operated at the original LIRR station.

 In 1931, the population was 321.
 Population increased from 2,500 in 1965 to 15,000 in 1975, after the Long Island Expressway reached the community in 1969.
 It also was the center of growth as Long Island MacArthur Airport developed along the community's western border.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 18.6 km2, all land.

 Climate

-It has a hot-summer humid continental climate (Dfa) and average monthly temperatures at the Holbrook Country Club range from 30.9 °F in January to 74.0 °F in July.
+Holbrook has a hot-summer humid continental climate (Dfa) and average monthly temperatures at the Holbrook Country Club range from 30.9 °F in January to 74.0 °F in July.
 The local hardiness zone is 7a.

 Demographics

+2020 census

+As of the census of 2010, there were 26,487 people residing in the CDP.

+2010 census

+As of the census of 2010, there were 27,195 people residing in the CDP.